malakalmasri76/malak-portfolio/README.md

 Welcome to my professional portfolio!
 This project showcases my journey as a Front-End Developer, featuring my skills, projects, and the technical stack I use to build modern web applications.

 ## 🌐 Live Demo
-You can view the live website here: [Link to your hosted site, e.g., Netlify or Vercel]
+You can view the live website here: https://malak-portfolio-psi.vercel.app/

 ## ✨ Features
 - **Responsive Design:** Fully optimized for all screen sizes (Mobile, Tablet, Desktop).